core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

    * Optionally, parameters conveying information that the client can use for joining the OSCORE group if that has not happened yet, or the keying material used in the OSCORE group if the server is managing it (see {{self-managed-oscore-group}}).

 d.
-PRX receives the protected 5.03 informative response and forwards it to the client, as usual.
+PRX receives the protected informative response and forwards it to the client, as usual.

 e.
-Upon receiving the protected 5.03 informative response, the client takes its payload as the group observation data for the group observation of interest.
+Upon receiving the protected informative response, the client takes its payload as the group observation data for the group observation of interest.

    Per the instructions specified in the response, the client takes the necessary steps to join the correct OSCORE group, in case it is not already a member.

 # Document Updates # {#sec-document-updates}
 {:removeinrfc}

+## Version -12 to -13 ## {#sec-12-13}

+* Editorial improvements.

 ## Version -11 to -12 ## {#sec-11-12}